kamioftea/advent-of-code-2023/pubs/blog/day_1.md

 >
 > The examples do not cover such cases.

-I can however keep my replacement solution if I leave the letters that can overlap on each side.
+I can reuse my replacement solution from part one if I leave the letters that can overlap on each side.
 This also means I can go back to the basic replacement as the order no longer matters as the replacements no longer conflict, so it's back to the order not mattering.
 There is a bit of a code smell in that the tests are now relying on an implementation detail, but this is a quick fix to get the existing code working.

 ```rust
 #[test]